Concepts¶

 concept ordering_invocable¶ The concept

-return a value of one of the standard comparison categories, convertible toCat
+ordering_invocablesignifies that the binary invocableFnreturn a value of one of the standard comparison categories, convertible toCat, for all combinations of arguments of typesTandUSemantic requirements:

 Let r1 = fn(a, b) and r2 = fn(b, c).
 If r1 == r2 and r1 != std::partial_ordering::unordered, then fn(a, c) == r1.